tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 : The first four (4) octets of the SHA-256 message digest {{RFC6234}}
 of the ESNIKeys structure.
 For the purpose of computing the checksum, the value of the "checksum" field MUST be set to zero.

+public_name
+: The name of the entity trusted to update these encryption keys.
+This is used by the server in case there is a key mismatch or the server has disabled ESNI.

 keys
 : The list of keys which can be used by the client to encrypt the SNI.